Mikuni Carb Installation and Tuning Instructions

 Mikuni HSR Tuning Instructions

 First make sure that your linkage is adjusted so that both throttle slides begin to open at the same time.
 Then make sure that they will open all the way when the throttle pedal is pushed to the floor.
 Then check to be sure that the accelerator pumps on both carbs begin to operate at the same time.
 The best adjustment is usually to have the pumps start to work as soon as possible when the throttle is opened.
-The two screws in the photo below set the limits of the cam that operates the accelerator pump plunger.
+The two screws in the photo below set the limits of the cam that operates the accelerator pump plunger - setting the start and stop points for the accelerator pump.
+We suggest starting with a setting where the pump starts to operate as soon as the throttle starts to open.

 Jet Needle Adjustment

 In many applications operation has improved with the jet needle raised by lowering the position of the clip at least one notch.
-To do this, open the top cover - 4 philips head screws.
+If you are getting hesitation under acceleration, and your ignition timing and main jet are in the right range, than raising the jet needle is usually the first adjustment to make.
+To do this, open the top cover - 3 philips head screws.
 You might find it easier to open the throttle so that the allen head screw holding the needle in place is exposed.
 You will need a small allen wrench to loosen the screw clamping the needle in place.
 Just loosen the screw, do not remove it.
 Slide the clamp plate to one side and grab the top of the needle with a pair of long nosed pliers.
 Do not lose the small white washer that goes under the needle clip.
-Remove the clip from the center notch on the needle and lower it one or two notches to richen the midrange mixture.
-Press it back in place and reinstall the needle - just be sure that you do not loose the clip and the white washer that goes under the needle clip.
+Once you have pulled the needle out, remove the clip from the center notch on the needle ( being careful that it does not fly away ) and lower it one or two notches to richen the midrange mixture.
+Press it back in place and reinstall the needle.
+You may find it easier to do this with the throttle open.
+Be sure that you do not loose the clip and the white washer that goes under the needle clip.

-The photo above shows the needle clip in lowest / richest position - raising the needle.
+The photo above shows the needle clip one step down from the stock position - raising the needle.

 These carbs are specifically designed to fascilitate tuning by degree of throttle opening.
 The above diagrams show the affect of the shape of the jet needle in relation to the needle jet at various throttle openings.
 Leaner or richer needles differ mainly in the diameter of the straight portion of the needle and thus only have an effect at less that 1/4 throttle.
+We normally do not change jet needles and instead change to richer needle jets.
 Changing to a richer or leaner needle jet, located above the main jet, will have an affect at all throttle openings, though it is used mainly for mid range tuning.

 Idle speed and mixture adjustments